What Does it Take to Be an Animal Breeder?

 Animal Breeders who work in Ohio, Washington, or Missouri, make the highest salaries.

-How much do Animal Breeders make in each U.S. state?
+How much do Animal Breeders make in different U.S. states?

 - Microsoft Excel